arj03/ecmh-cs/README.md

 This is a port of a [JS implementation](https://github.com/arj03/ecmh-js) to C#.

-The purpose of this port are several:
+The purpose of this port was:
  - To use AI tools to help port code to another language and to improve the code with a focus on performance.
  - To check the performance difference between JS and a compiled language like C#.